brdga4/holbertonschool-hbnb/part1/documentation.md

 ### Flow 4: Fetching a List of Places

 This flow shows data retrieval, showing how raw database contents are gathered and packaged.
+The client makes an HTTP request to browse listings using optional parameters like maximum price or city filters.
+The presentation layer forwards these arguments to the facade, which routes the specific query parameters to the repository.
+The repository returns the matching domain models, which the facade cleans and serializes into an array format for the client.

 ```mermaid
 sequenceDiagram